Mariemont City School District: Statistics

-The Mariemont City School District consists of four schools.
-Total enrollment is approximately 1,700 students.
+Total enrollment is approximately 1,700 students and Mariemont Elementary is the largest in the district by students served.
 At the time of the latest annual report, the district employed 188 certified and classified staff.
-There are two elementary principals, one junior high principal and one assistant principal and principal at the high school.
-General administration consists of the superintendent and treasurer.
+Currently, there is at least one principal and one assistant principal (the latter of which is formally styled dean of students) exclusive to each campus.
+General administration consists of one superintendent, a treasurer, and a handful of directors for different district initiatives and programs.

-Mariemont City Schools is ranked the #14 in Best School Districts in Ohio by Niche.
+For 2025, Mariemont City Schools was ranked by Niche as the #1 Public School District in Ohio and #1 in the nation for teacher quality.

 Academics

-Mariemont City School District offers college-prep curriculum, including honors and AP courses.
-The school offers a total of 19 AP courses.
+Mariemont City School District offers a traditional college-preparatory curriculum including both honors and AP courses at the secondary level as well as a robust gifted education program at the elementary level.
+Mariemont High School offers a total of 19 AP courses.